 1. Lie on the back, bending both legs at the knee and placing the feet flat on the floor.
 Keep the arms by the sides of the body with the palms facing downward.
 If necessary, place a small pillow underneath the neck and head for support.

-2. Slowly lift the pelvis and lower back upward.
-Be sure to keep the shoulders and upper body on the floor.
+2. Slowly engage the abs and glutes and lift the hips upward.
+Keep the shoulders and upper back on the floor.

 3. Hold the position for 5 seconds.